← Back to Distinction 10

 On the contrary:

-1. The divine persons are perfect hypostases, as the Father and the Son; but no love names a hypostasis, but rather its property or habit: therefore no person in God proceeds by way of love.
+1. The divine persons are perfect hypostases, as the Father and the Son; but no love expresses a hypostasis, but rather its property or habit: therefore no person in God proceeds by way of love.

-5. Likewise, since there are other affections in the soul, such as joy, hope, and the like, why does a person proceed in God only by way of love?
-If you say that love does not have the character of an affection, then I object that, just as divine7 love is not an affection, neither is joy.
+5. Likewise, since there are other affections in the soul, such as joy, hope, and the like, why is it only by way of love that a person proceeds in God?
+If you say that love does not have the character of an affection, then I object, because just as divine love7 is not an affection, neither is joy.

 p.
-193
+198

-And this affection is the most noble of all, since it has more of the character of liberality.
-Hence it is the gift in which all other gifts are given, and in which consist all the delights of the intellectual substance.
-Hence nothing in creatures is to be considered as delightful as mutual love; and without love there are no delights12.
-On account of this the Philosopher13 says that friendship is either beatitude or not without beatitude.
-If therefore the emanation in God is by way of liberality, it had to be14 the first and supreme; and so it had to be by way of love.
+holds more of the character of liberality.
+Hence this is the gift in which all other gifts are given, and in which consist all the delights of the intellectual substance.
+Hence nothing in creatures is to be considered so delightful as mutual love; and without love there are no delights12.
+On account of this the Philosopher says13 that friendship either is beatitude, or is not without beatitude.
+If therefore the emanation is by way of liberality in God, it had to be14 the first and highest; and thus it had to be by way of love.

-To the arguments on the contrary side:
+To the arguments on the contrary:

 Scholion

 III.
-This question is not explicitly treated by all the ancients.
-Cf. Alex.
-Hal., Summa p.
-I, q.
-43, m.
-3, a.
-2. — Scotus, here q. unica, and below d.
-32, q.
+The question itself is not explicitly treated by all the ancients.
+Cf. Alexander of Hales, S. p.
+I. q.
+43. m.
+3. a.
+2. — Scotus, here q. unic., and below d.
+32. q.
 1. — St. Thomas, here q.
-1, a.
-1; S. I, q.
-37, a.
+1. a.
+1; S. I. q.
+37. a.
 1. — Bl.
 Albert, here a.
-2. — Petrus a Tarantasia, here q.
-1, a.
-2. — Richard. a Med., here a.
-1, q.
-2. — Henr.
-Gand., Summa a.
-61, q.
+2. — Peter of Tarentaise, here q.
+1. a.
+2. — Richard of Mediavilla, here a.
+1. q.
+2. — Henry of Ghent, S. a.
+61. q.
 5.

 ---